Peru Plans First Ever Direct Road to Machu Picchu

 Another example is the new road built through Pachar.
 It was meant as an alternative route to reduce the drive time between Cusco and Ollantaytambo where the main train station is located.
 The current route through Chinchero and Urubamba takes over 1 hour.45 minutes each way if you have "clear sailing," which is rare.
 The 2-lane roads get bogged down by trucks and cars not to mention bottlenecks through small towns.
 So the Pachar route offers an alternative that could ideally knock 20 minutes off the drive.
 But the road is haunted by constant rock slides and is often closed to through traffic.
 After being open 2 years, and one of those years being 2020, the road is already trashed with piles of rocks that block one lane which forces 2 way traffic to share single lanes, also strewn with chunks of scattered rocks.
 Hardly the speedy highway that everyone envisioned.

 There is literally no alternative way to get to Machu Picchu even in the most dire emergency.
-One year they had to arrange helicopters to rescue tourists stranded in Aguas Calientes when a mudslide took out the train tracks.
+One year they had to arrange helicopters to rescue tourists stranded in Aguas Calientes when a mudslide took out the train tracks on the main route to the village of Ollantaytambo.
 It took 4 days!
-And I remember another time when the train was out of commission and one of our groups was fit enough to do the 3 hour hike in reverse to Hidroelectric where one of our drivers was waiting to take them to Cusco.
+And I remember another time when the train was out of commission and one of our groups was fit enough to do the 3 hour hike in reverse to Hidroelectric where one of our drivers was waiting to take them 7 hours to Cusco.
 Having a means to haul in construction supplies by truck to the village of Aguas Calientes would help business owners make improvements to their properties in the isolated village.
 So.
 Supplies will continue to be delivered by train, then transported through the streets on the backs of local men.
-And the village will remain the charming little getaway where 1 nights is plenty to see it all.
+And the village will remain the charming little getaway where 1 night is plenty of time to see it all.

 And speaking of roads to Machu Picchu, what about the new airport project in Chinchero.
 It's on its way!